 Bank Reconciliation Example

 Most often the bank reconciliation process can be completed within a ledger system module.
 However, accountants often complete the reconciliation in Excel.
 The reconciliation can be formatted in many different ways, but the concept of documenting the difference between the bank cash balance and the ledger cash balance is the same.
 Using one bank reconciliation example, a reconciliation may list the bank ending balance at the top of the page.
 Next timing items, such as outstanding checks and deposits in transit, may be listed.

-Reconciling journal entries such as service fees, bank fees, payments to customers, and accounting errors would follow.
+Reconciling journal entries such as a bank service fee, merchant fees, payments to customers, and accounting errors would follow.
 Ultimately, the ending bank balance, timing items, and reconciling items would be used to calculate an adjusted company’s cash balance.
 The adjusted cash balance should match the general ledger account balance.
 If it doesn’t, the account reconciliation is incomplete or contains errors.
 It’s very important that all differences between the bank statement and the general ledger are itemized.
 If not, errors can cause the cash account balance to be inaccurate.

 Why Are Bank Reconciliations Important?

 Reconciliations are important because they ensure that accounting records are accurate and that management has a clear idea of cash on the balance sheet.
-A bank reconciliation statement is effective for catching errors, whether they’re made by accountants or by the bank.
+A bank reconciliation statement is effective for catching errors or fraud, whether they’re made by accountants or by the bank.
 As such, they are one of the most basic and essential forms of internal control over financial reporting.
 When inconsistencies or errors are identified and corrected, they have a real cash impact on the balance sheet and reducing or eliminating non sufficient funds (NSF).

 Reconciliations should be done as soon as possible after obtaining your bank statement!
 It’s also a good idea, to have the previous month’s statement as well before you start.